 1960 – From the 60’s era, Dove’s market started to expand.

 1990 – In 90’s Dove products were there in over 80 countries.
 Before 90’s Dove never showed much concern or restriction on cruelty testing.

 Since 90’s Dove stopped testing their product ingredients and finished products on animals.

 2018 – In 2018, they made their policies stricter and joined PETA’s cruelty-free campaign.

-For the past couple of years, Dove started to promote their products in completely no-cruelty genre.
+For the past couple of years, Dove started to promote their products in a completely no-cruelty genre.
 They declared that they stopped testing on animals.
-All Dove products now carry the PETA bunny tag, depicting its cruelty free source.
+All Dove products now carry the PETA bunny tag, depicting its cruelty-free source.

-To put a full stop on animal testing on their exported items in China they now opened manufacturing units there.
+To put a full stop to animal testing on their exported items in China they now opened manufacturing units there.

 No. Dove’s Chinese range is still bound in China’s hazy ‘post-market testing’.
-That means China Government can run cruelty tests on their products in case of ‘serious consumer safety concern’.
+That means China Government can run cruelty tests on their products in case of ‘serious consumer safety concerns’.
+(Source)